Installation

 sudo apt-get install default-jre perl libjson-perl libwww-perl liblwp-protocol-https-perl util-linux python make wget git rdiff-backup rsync socat iptables

 Note: the version of Java that is shipped in the default-jre package, which is the official Debian / Ubuntu Java package, varies based on which version of Debian or Ubuntu you have installed on your system.
-In some cases (depending on what OS you’re running), the version of Java that is shipped with the default-jre package is less than Java 17, which is required for Minecraft 1.18+.
-You can test to see if the version of Debian or Ubuntu you have has an official Java 17 package repo by trying: sudo apt-get install openjdk-17-jre.
-If this fails, and you want to play Minecraft versions 1.18+, you will either have to download Java 17 manually or add it from an unofficial, third party package repository.
+In some cases (depending on what OS you’re running), the version of Java that is shipped with the default-jre package is less than Java 21, which is required for Minecraft 1.20.5+.
+You can test to see if the version of Debian or Ubuntu you have has an official Java 21 package repo by trying: sudo apt-get install openjdk-21-jre.
+If this fails, and you want to play Minecraft versions 1.20.5+, you will either have to download Java 21 manually or add it from an unofficial, third party package repository.
+Java is backwards compatible, that means that you can use Java 21 for Minecraft 1.8 even if Mojang doesn’t state that it is compatible with Java 21

 Fedora, Redhat, or CentOS